About the definitive map and statement

 The following parishes do not yet have their own definitive map:

-- Beck Row and Holywell Row - see the Mildenhall map
+- West Row and Beck Row, Holywell Row and Kenny Hill - see the Mildenhall map

 - Darmsden - see the Barking map